 USF Campus Police - 813-974-2628 (non-emergency) 911 (emergency)

 Moving can be stressful.
 Fight off stress by establishing a healthy routine of sleep, diet, and exercise.
-On campus, get a great workout at the Campus Recreation Center and find tips on managing your stress at the Center for Student Well-Being in the MSC.
+On campus, get a great workout at the Campus Recreation Center and find tips on managing your stress at the Wellness Center in the MSC.